nmsr1196/Multi_Pass/README.md

 -Button (https://www.adafruit.com/product/3870)

 -3mm LED (https://www.adafruit.com/product/4202) You can use any type of 3mm LED

+-Diode is used to connect between powerboost 5V and 5V pin to QT Py.
+Cathode to 5V pin (https://learn.adafruit.com/adafruit-qt-py-2040/pinouts)

 -Resistor I used a 2.2K ohm.
 You can select your own value.
 I chose a higher value to reduce brightness